liri1222335456/test/README.md

 I go by **she/her** pronouns

-This is a **Alt Account** for my Friday Night Funkin' related projects
+This is a **Alt Account** for my archives and other miscellaneous projects

 ----------------------------------------------
 ### Social Media Pages